-The World in the Power of Devil
+The World in the Power of the Devil

 Not until recently had I ever felt the weight of the fact that those outside Christ have no defense against the devil.
 God can restrain the devil from doing his maximum worst.
 But the world cannot.
 They are helpless before Satan’s supernatural power.
 They are utterly in his sway, except for God’s restraining providence.

-This should make us tremble for the hopelessness of the world and marvel at the magnitude of God’s power and grace to keep the world from being ten thousand times more violent and miserable than it is.
+This reality should make us tremble for the hopelessness of the world and marvel at the magnitude of God’s power and grace to keep the world from being ten thousand times more violent and miserable than it is.

 Consider these passages to show the plight of the world: